xunchangguo/jexus/README.md

 monup
 =====

-dockerfile for mono with jexus web server under ubuntu14.
+dockerfile for mono with jexus web server under debian.